svenssonjoel/Emacs-Bencher/README.md

 ```
 * name: specifies a name for this set of benchmark runs.
 * csv: specifies a name for a csv output buffer (and file, todo).
+* runs: specifies how many times the benchmark should run at each varying setting.
 * varying: specifies a variable and a space (an elisp expression evaluating to a list of values) for it to range over.
 * executable: specifies that an executable called "bench1" should be executed with two arguments
 that range over the lists specified as varying.
 Each combination of one value from the a list and one from the b constitutes a run.
 Lisp expressions in this string are evaluated and the result of evaluation passed to the executable.